-General agreement – General payment service agreement, conditions of which are applied to the Merchant.
+General agreement – General Payment Services Agreement, the conditions of which are applied to the Merchant.

 Deposit – funds reserved on the Merchant's Paysera account, which secure payers' requirements to the Merchant arising from disputes.